Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

 }
 ```

-After we built our library, we can install it in another NodeJS project.
-This can be accomplished by executing:
+After we built our library, we can install it in another NodeJS project by running:

 ```bash
 npm install <path>